miguelpernudo/miguelpernudo/README.md

 # Hi there, I'm Miguel 👋
-I'm a Telematics Engineering student at [UC3M](https://www.uc3m.es).
+I'm a Telematics Engineering student at [UC3M](https://www.uc3m.es) passionate about low-level networking, *NIX systems, and FOSS.
+I'm also fascinated by the point where software meets the metal in edge environments.

 ---

-## 🏗️ Projects:
+## 🏗️ Projects
 ### [Homelab as Code](https://github.com/miguelpernudo/netdev-infra)
-A fully declarative monorepo managing my personal infrastructure, built with a strong focus on resource efficiency and reproducibility.
+A fully declarative monorepo managing my personal infrastructure, built with a strong focus on resource efficiency, determinism, and reproducibility.
 - **Nix** multi-host configuration managing my workstation, and a network server running a K3s cluster hosting a full monitoring stack.
 - Custom, resource-efficient gateway and wireless access point designed for low-power hardware with QoS and nftables, deployed on **Alpine Linux**.